JuliaGeodynamics/geomIO/README.md

-# geomio4py - creating 3D meshes from 2D input #
+# geomIO - creating 3D geometries from 2D input #

-This is the Python version of geomIO, a free open source software to generate 3D volumes and surfaces from multiple 2D cross sections.
-These are provided as .stl files which can be used e.g in a 3D printer.
+This is the Julia and Python version of [geomIO](https://geomio.bitbucket.io), a free open source software to generate 3D volumes and surfaces from multiple
+2D cross sections.
+These are provided as .stl files which can be used e.g. in a 3D printer, or as input to geodynamic codes.

-A detailed tutorial is currently WIP, but the run.py in the src directory can run and explain the code
+A detailed tutorial is currently WIP, as is the julia interface, but the run.py in the src directory can run and explain the code.

 ### Input ###

 Input is an .svg file generated with Inkscape.
 Currently only one structure can be handled per file.
 To generate a valid input file follow the following steps:

-- Add a layer qand rename it to a numerical value (representing the 3rd dimension coordinates)
+- Add a layer and rename it to a numerical value (representing the 3rd dimension coordinates)

-- Draw your structur with the Beziertool (Shift + F6)
+- Draw your structure with the Beziertool (Shift + F6)
 - Press F2 and select all nodes (ctrl +A), then press "Make selected nodes smooth" (top bar)
 - Go back to the layer menu (shift + ctrl + L) and duplicate your layer via rightclick
 - Rename the duplicated layer to another numerical value